 Applying finish details is still in the future of the Castle, but they are very much in my thoughts.
 This fall, I attended the intercollegiate iron pour at Salem Art Works, in Salem, New York.
 While there, I was invited to come to Alfred University’s Halloween metal pour “Meltdown.”
 The invitation came from Coral Lambert (Head of the Sculpture department) and my friend Paige Henry (Foundry Technician).
 This was a great opportunity to start the production of some of those details.

 These photographs show the progression of drawing, to a positive model, then the making of a sand mold, and finally pouring liquid metal into that mold and the result.

 Scale drawing for Castle motto

-Finished cast of lower section of mold
+The finished cast of the lower section of the mold

-Both sections shown, open clamshell style
+Both sections are shown, open clamshell-style

 Both sections closed together